 Trailer and container platforms are not dependent upon an automotive manufacturer, so the build timeframes are less.
 The trailers take less than a month from order to delivery at our factory.
 Shipping containers take approximately 1 week to deliver.

-A confidential price list is provided upon request.
+A confidential price list is provided upon request with a signed mutual NDA.

 Prices vary depending on client customizations and options selected, as well as the numbers and types of platforms ordered in standard build times.
 The base price with out any option packages or customizations is $450,000, not including taxes, licenses, or delivery.